Breastfeeding When Baby Sleeps for Longer Periods

 Maintaining Your Nursing Motivation as Sleeping Patterns Change

 Though every baby is different, many newborns often begin sleeping for longer stretches between 2-4 months postnatal.
 While most won’t sleep through the night for 8 hours or longer until about 6 months postnatal or thereafter, longer stretches of sleep can be both a blessing and a challenge!
 If you’re like many moms, you may want to jump for joy at one less overnight feeding and a little more uninterrupted sleep.
-However, this can also be a challenging time that often requires extra breastfeeding encouragement to continue maintaining your breast milk supply.
-Remember, breast milk is produced on a supply-and-demand basis – this means that if you opt to not replace a skipped overnight feeding with a pumping session, your body will recognize that you are expressing less milk and will then adjust by producing smaller volumes to meet a less-frequent demand.
+However, this can also be a challenging time that often requires extra breastfeeding encouragement as your established breastfeeding schedule may change too.
+Remember, breast milk is produced on a supply-and-demand basis – this means that you may initially wake with engorgement or a feeling of fullness, as your body adjusts to less overnight feedings.
+If that happens, you may wish to either wake your baby for a quick "dream feed" or pump just enough to relieve yourself.

-Staying motivated to regularly pump, even during the night and after your baby begins sleeping through what would have been a nursing session, will help you continue to provide him or her with breast milk for as long as you choose.
-Additionally, many babies’ sleep patterns do not develop on a linear path.
+If your little one has a more established sleep pattern now, your efforts to wake at night should only be for your comfort - i.e. relieving fullness to minimize engorgement and/or leakage - and not a regular routine.
+However, keep in mind that many babies’ sleep patterns do not develop on a linear path.
 Though your little one may sleep for longer stretches around 2 months old, they may start waking up overnight more frequently when going through a growth spurt or after starting to teethe.
-While this can be frustrating and may feel as though your baby is regressing when it comes to proper sleep, this is all normal; continuing to breast milk feed can provide your little one with exactly what they need to get through it.
+While this can be frustrating and may feel as though your baby is regressing when it comes to proper sleep, this is all normal.
+Deciding to continue feeding him or her with breast milk during the day can provide your little one with exactly what they need to get through it.

 Find Breastfeeding Encouragement to Keep You Going Strong